FOR IMMEDIATE RELEASE

 By providing key content on academic majors, tuition, and admissions requirements upfront, prospective students and parents can find what they need without digging for it.
 Though the final product is visually engaging, the web team put substance over style in the design process, ensuring content and tools are easy-to-find, up-to-date, and helpful.

 Now more than ever, people view the web on mobile and tablet devices.
 Keeping this in mind, the new site encourages scrolling and skimming for a user’s quick review.
 The homepage features a Campus Locations map, highlighting the diverse locations Montreat College offers.
 Important resources such as the Campus Calendar and Academic Catalog are now easily accessible.
 The homepage includes “Social Stories,” an area devoted to social media that encourages site visitors to join the conversation about Montreat on Facebook, Twitter, and other platforms.

 The website launch is the first of many projects representing the new brand.
 Montreat College has a bold mission to “equip agents of transformation, renewal, and reconciliation.”
 By sharing the authentic brand story effectively through all of its communication channels, the College can better achieve its mission, impacting future students with the life-changing experience of a Montreat College education.

 Montreat College is a Christ-centered liberal arts institution with its main campus for four-year traditional students in Montreat.
-The accelerated School of Professional and Adult Studies program has campuses in Asheville, Charlotte, and Black Mountain, with satellite campuses in Morganton, Raleigh, and Rocky Mount.
+The accelerated School of Adult and Graduate Studies program has campuses in Asheville, Charlotte, and Black Mountain, with satellite campuses in Morganton, Raleigh, and Rocky Mount.